Ensenada harbor scene with fishing boats moored at dock and Baja California mountains in background

 Hussong's Cantina and Downtown Walk

 Self-guided exploration of downtown Ensenada including the famous cantina, malecón waterfront, fish taco vendors, and local neighborhoods.
-No excursion needed — this is perfect for independent exploration.
+No excursion needed — this rewards independent exploration.
 Budget $30-50 for margaritas, fish tacos, and incidentals.
 Hussong's house margarita costs about $8.
 Fish tacos run $2-4 each from street vendors.
 The giant Mexican flag, historic buildings, and waterfront promenade fill a satisfying half-day without organized tours.

 Local Food & Drink